Women in the Americas: Leading the Path to Innovation and Entrepreneurship – 3rd EditionFrom 5:00 pm to 9:00 pm

 Chief Growth Officer of FrontFundr

-Jill Earthy is an entrepreneurially minded leader who believes diversity drives innovation.
-She is currently the Chief Growth Officer of FrontFundr, an online investment platform connecting entrepreneurs and investors.
+An entrepreneurially minded leader who believes diversity drives innovation.
+Jill is currently the Chief Growth Officer of FrontFundr, an online investment platform connecting entrepreneurs and investors.
 She has built two companies and sold them, and then spent 8 years in nonprofit leadership roles supporting entrepreneurs.
-Jill serves on the Board of Governors for Simon Fraser University (SFU), and as Board Chair of the Women’s Enterprise Centre.
-She recently co-founded The RAISE Collective, to engage more women to invest in early-stage companies.
-She is an active mentor and was recently named one of 35 Most Influential Women in BC by BC Business Magazine.
+She serves on the Board of Governors for Simon Fraser University (SFU), and as Board Chair of the Women’s Enterprise Centre.
+Recently she co-founded The RAISE Collective, to engage more women to invest in early-stage companies.